 Poppulo enables communicators to easily create roundups of company news and support leadership communications through email.
 In 2018, Poppulo added a mobile app to their offer, further strengthening their position in the market.
 Since then, they have been focused on delivering improvements and updates to the app.

-Bananatag enables communicators to build custom distribution lists, and measure engagement with their emails to improve internal communications.
+Currently as part of Staffbase, Bananatag enables communicators to build custom distribution lists, and measure engagement with their emails to improve internal communications.
 They also offer integrations with user management tools like Workday and Azure to simplify the process of customizing the distribution lists.

 Internal Communications Apps: What’s Best For You?